pmjones/adr/IMPLEMENTATION.md

 ### Can the _Action_ Use a Command Bus?

 Command Bus is a domain logic pattern, not a user interface pattern, and should be used in the _Domain_, not in the _Action_.
-For a longer discussion of this, see [Command Bus and Action-Domain-Responder](http://paul-m-jones.com/archives/6268).
+For a longer discussion of this, see [Command Bus and Action-Domain-Responder](http://paul-m-jones.com/post/2016/03/08/command-bus-and-action-domain-responder/).

 ### Should the _Action_ Handle Domain Exceptions?

 No. A **user interface** element should not be in charge of handling **domain logic** exceptions.
-The _Domain_ should handle its own exceptions, and report that back the _Action_, perhaps as part of a _Domain Payload_.
+The _Domain_ should handle its own exceptions, and report the handling results back the _Action_, perhaps as part of a _Domain Payload_.

 ### Can the _Action_ Manipulate the _Responder_ Before Invoking It?